alinourian/Adaptive-Torch-KWT/README.md

-(All of the following are the explanations and results of Torch-KWT)
+(All of the followings are the explanations and results of Torch-KWT)

 # Torch-KWT
 Unofficial PyTorch implementation of [*Keyword Transformer: A Self-Attention Model for Keyword Spotting*](https://arxiv.org/abs/2104.00769).